Git-Mastery: Lessons

 DETOUR: Pulling from Multiple Remotes

-You can pull from any number of repos, provided the repos involved have a shared history.
+You can pull from any number of remote repos, as long as the repos have a shared history.

-1. Add the GitHub repo URL as a remote while giving a suitable name (e.g., upstream, central, production, backup ...), if you haven't done so already.
+1. Add the GitHub repo URL as a remote using a suitable name, such as upstream, central, production, or backup, if you haven't done so already.

-2. Pull (or fetch) from the remote repo -- remember to select the correct remote repo when you do.
+2. Pull (or fetch) from that remote, remembering to select the correct remote.

 Sourcetree